-One of the most popular beaches for both tourists and locals is Lara Public Beach.
-Located in the city center, it’s the closest beach to the airport and is one of the easiest beaches to get to.
+- Lara Public Beach – Located in the city center, Lara is the closest beach to the airport and is one of the easiest beaches to get to.
 However, this does make it busy during peak seasons.
-Lara beach is a public beach for around 2 kilometers, the rest of its golden sands and deep blue seas is owned by the upscale hotels that line the beachfront.
-The beach is a popular destination for beach weddings due to its stunning backdrop and upmarket atmosphere.
+Lara Beach has golden sands and deep blue seas.
+The coastline is built up upscale hotels that line the beachfront.

-Another popular beach to visit is Olympos Beach, which is located around 50 miles from Antalya.
-Although you would need to travel a fair distance to reach Olympos Beach it’s well worth the drive.
-Known for its kilometers-long coastline, natural wonder bays, boat tours, and paragliding options, it’s no surprise people love this beach.
-The beach itself is pretty isolated so you may have to take a 5 to 10-minute walk from where you park your transport to where the beach actually is, but many don’t mind the walk.
+- Olympos Beach – Although you would need to travel a fair distance to reach Olympos Beach (around 50km), it’s well worth the drive.
+Known as a hotspot for boat tours and paragliding, the beach itself is pretty isolated, so you may have to take a 5 to 10-minute walk from where you park your rental car.
 The azure waters and cool temperatures are refreshing during the summer months and the view of the rocky coastline makes for the perfect backdrop to a relaxing day on the beach.
-You’ll also want to watch out for the Caretta Turtles that make their nests in the fine sands of the shore.

 For some, the colorful and lively nightlife is another major factor in why many love Antalya and frequently return.
 There are countless nightclubs and pubs in the city center as well as the surrounding area.
 It’s always possible to find venues that appeal to every musical taste.
 In addition to the clubs and pubs, there are several taverns, discos, and bars that all heaving during the summer months, just another sign that Antalya is the place to visit for a good night out.
 If visiting during their annual Orange Film Festival you will see that the nightlight atmosphere is even more lively and fun.